vippsas/vipps-login-api/vipps-login-api.md

 3. Vipps login will open the Vipps app if required.
    (if the user is remembered in the browser the user will be authenticated directly
     - the user will then be on step 6 below)
-4. Vipps app opens the deep link `app_callback_uri` parameter when the user approves the login.
+4. Vipps app opens the deep link `app_callback_uri` parameter after the user has approved the login.
-5. Merchant app receives the user.
+5. Merchant app handles the link.
 The app now has 2 separate choices.
    * Display the same browser instance that was created in 1.
    * Open a browser again using the `resume_uri`-query parameter that is returned with the request to the `app_callback_uri`.
-6. Vipps login finalizes the authentication of the user and acquires consent to share information if needed.
+6. Vipps login finalizes the authentication of the user and obtains consent to share information if needed.
    When this is finished the user will be redirected to the `redirect_uri`.
    The Vipps login process has now finished and the merchant controls the remaining process.
 7. Merchant app sends the `code` and `state`parameters received in the callback to the merchant backend